Night Flight (novel): History

-A contemporary musical adaptation was Luigi Dallapiccola’s opera, Volo di notte, begun in 1937 and first performed in 1940.
+A contemporary musical adaptation was Luigi Dallapiccola's opera, Volo di notte, begun in 1937 and first performed in 1940.
 Also in the same decade, American composer Gardner Read was inspired by the novel to compose a short orchestral tone-poem, "Night Flight" (Opus 44, 1936–42).

-In 1979 a short television feature was made by Desmond Davis, titled both Spirit of Adventure and Night Flight (1979).

-In 2014 the Korean composer Hyukjin Shin (b.1976) wrote another response to the novel in a chamber piece for violin, clarinet, cello and piano, in this case trying to capture the pilot Fabien's final vision as he flew above the clouds.
+In 2014 the Korean composer Hyukjin Shin (b.1976) wrote another response to the novel in a chamber piece for violin, clarinet, cello, and piano, in this case trying to capture the pilot Fabien's final vision as he flew above the clouds.

 The novel

 The novel is set in Argentina at the outset of commercial aviation.
 Rivière is the station chief of an airline that is the first to pioneer night flights, disciplining his employees to focus all they do on ensuring that the mail gets through punctually each night.
 The novel's episodic structure is built about his work at the Buenos Aires office and the final hours of the pilot Fabien on the Patagonia run.
 Fabien's plane is caught in a cyclone, runs out of fuel and loses radio contact, while Rivière tries all he can to locate the aircraft.
 At stake is the future of the night mail-run to Europe.
 Once the two other flights from Chile and Paraguay get through, Rivière has to allow the trans-Atlantic flight to Paris to depart without the missing mail, resigning himself to Fabien's loss.

 The narration is spare and much of the action is presented as a thought or mental perception.
 The final moments of Fabien are experienced in this way just as he has climbed clear of the clouds:

 And now a wonder seized him.
 Dazzled by that brightness, he had to keep his eyes closed for some seconds.
 He had never dreamt the night-clouds could dazzle thus.
 But the full moon and all the constellations were changing them to light.